rccordell/feeling-responsive/pages/assignments/unessay.md

 In terms of presentation, an unessay is effective when it shows some combination of these attributes:

-+ it is readable/watchable/listenable (i.e. the production values are appropriately high and the audience is not distracted by avoidable lapses in presentation)
++ it is readable/watchable/listenable: i.e. the production values are appropriately high and the audience is not distracted by avoidable lapses in presentation.
++ it is well crafted: the assingment's invitation to write in different modes (using slang, etc.) does not mean the unessay needn't be copyedited.
+Deliberate stylistic choices can help convey your message, while needless errors will distract from your message.
-+ it is appropriate (i.e. it uses a format and medium that suits its topic and approach)
++ it is appropriate: i.e. it uses a format and medium that suits its topic and approach.
-+ it is attractive (i.e. it is presented in a way that leads the audience to trust the author and his or her arguments, examples, and conclusions).
++ it is attractive: i.e. it is presented in a way that leads the audience to trust the author and his or her arguments, examples, and conclusions.

 ### Why Unessays Are Not a Waste of Your Time